Port Moody Real Estate

-Port Moody - City of the Arts! - is located at the head of Burrard Inlet and at the foot of Eagle Mountain.
-A vibrant city of 30,000, Port Moody is located an easy 40 minute drive from both downtown Vancouver and the US border, and just steps from seaside parks, mountain trails and lakes.
+Port Moody "the City of the Arts" is located at the head of Burrard Inlet and at the foot of Eagle Mountain.
+A vibrant city of approximately 35,000 residents, Port Moody is located an easy 40 minute drive from both downtown Vancouver and the US border, and just steps from seaside parks, mountain trails and lakes.

 Port Moody occupies a 26.21 square kilometre area at the head of Burrard Inlet.
-Surrounded by mountains, water, and forested hillsides, the community is rapidly becoming a prime location for top quality housing.
-Its inhabitants enjoy above average income and a relaxed lifestyle in vicinity of big city amenities.
+Surrounded by mountains, water, and forested hillsides, the community is rapidly becoming a prime location for top quality housing with an excellent mix of detached single family homes, townhomes and condos.
+Its residents enjoy above average income and a relaxed lifestyle close to all the amenities you would expect to find in a big city.

 The new Port Moody Civic Centre features a combination of public library, council chamber, civic offices and community theatre.
 The old City Hall building was renovated in 1996 to serve as a new Port Moody Arts Centre.